anantmittal/finger-camera-tracking/README.md

 * A direction label is always displayed once initialized, even when there is no motion
 * Sometimes, the direction label might be inaccurate when capturing extremely slow or extremely fast motion
+* Memory usage and garbage collection could be better